 • Trenchless- by use of thrust boring or similar techniques.
 The pit excavations for starting and receiving the machinery should be located outside of the root protection area.
 To avoid root damage, the mole should run at a depth of at least 600mm.

-Use of external lubricants on the mole other than water (e.g. oil or bentinite) should be
+Use of external lubricants on the mole other than water (eg oil or bentinite) should be avoided.

-Trenchless Solutions For Installation Of Underground Services Method Accuracy (MM) Bore (A) diameter (MM) Maximum subterranean length (M) Applications Not suitable for Microtunnelling <20 100 to 300 40 Gravity-fall pipes, deep apparatus, watercourse/ roadway under crossings Low-cost project due to relative Surface-launched directional drilling ≈100 25 to 1200 150 Pressure popes, cables including fibre optic Gravity fall pipe e.g. drains ar sewers (B) Pipe ramming ≈150 150 to 2000 70 Any large-bore pipes and ducts Rocky and other heavily obstructed soils Impact moling (C) ≈50 (D) 30 to 180 40 Gas, water and cable connections, e.g. from street to Any application th requires accuracy over distances
+Trenchless Solutions For Installation Of Underground Services Method Accuracy (MM) Bore (A) diameter (MM) Maximum subterranean length (M) Applications Not suitable for Microtunnelling <20 100 to 300 40 Gravity-fall pipes, deep apparatus, watercourse/ roadway under crossings Low-cost projects due to relative expense Surface - launched directional drilling ≈100 25 to 1200 150 Pressure popes, cables including fibre optic Gravity fall pipes, e.g. drains and sewers (B) Pipe ramming ≈150 150 to 2000 70 Any large-bore pipes and ducts Rocky and other heavily obstructed soils Impact moling (C) ≈50 (D) 30 to 180 (E) 40 Gas, water and cable connections, e.g. from street to property Any application that requires accuracy over distances in excess of 5m.

-(A) Dependent upon strata encountered

-- (B) Pit-launched directional drilling can be used for gravity fall pipes up to 20m in subterranean - (C) Impact moling (also known as thrust-bore) generally requires soft, cohesive soils. - (D) Substantial inverse relationship between accuracy and distance (E) Figures given relate to single pass: up to 300mm bore achievable with multiple passes - If trenchless insertion is not feasible the alternatives are detailed below in order of preference. - Broken trench- by using hand dug trench sections together with trenchless techniques.
+- (A) Dependant upon strata encountered (B) Pit-launched directional drilling can be used for gravity fall pipes up to 20m in subterranean - length (C) Impact moling (also known as thrust-bore) generally requires soft, cohesive soils. - (D) Substantial inverse relationship between accuracy and distance (E) Figures given relate to single pass: up to 300mm bore achievable with multiple passes

+If trenchless insertion is not feasible the alternatives are detailed below in order of preference.

+• Broken trench- by using hand dug trench sections together with trenchless techniques.
 It should be limited to practical access and installation around or below the roots.
 The trench must be dug by hand (see following comments re continuous trenching) and only be long enough to allow access for linking to the next section.
-The open sections should be kept as - Continuous trench- the trench is excavated by hand and retains as many roots as possible.
+The open sections should be kept as short as possible.

+Continuous trench- the trench is excavated by hand and retains as many roots as possible.
 The surface layer is removed carefully and hand digging of the trench takes place.
 No roots over 2.5cm diameter or clumps of smaller roots (including fibrous) should be severed.
 The bark surrounding the roots must be maintained.
-Cutting of roots over 2.5cm diameter should not be attempted without the advice of a qualified Arboriculturalist. - If roots have to be cut, a sharp tool (defined as spade, narrow spade, fork, breaker bar, secateurs, handsaw, post hole shoveller, hand trowel) should be used.
+Cutting of roots over 2.5cm diameter should not be attempted without the advice of a qualified Arboriculturalist.

+If roots have to be cut, a sharp tool (defined as spade, narrow spade, fork, breaker bar, secateurs, handsaw, post hole shoveller, hand trowel) should be used.

+Backfilling